Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 where $a, b$ and $c$ are three coefficients we want to find out from the data $u_1(t)$ and $u_2(t)$.

-{:start="8"}
+{:start="9"}
 1. Write down the mathematical optimization problem for the inverse modeling.
+As before, explain what variables we are optimizing for this problem.

 We use the finite difference method to discretize the PDE.
 Consider $\Omega=[0,1]\times [0,1]$, we use a uniform grid and divide the domain into $m\times n$ squares, with length $\Delta  x$.
 We also divide $[0,T]$ into $N_T$ intervals of equal length.
 The implicit scheme for the equation is